-Christened "Selenes Oros" (Mountains of the Moon) by the Greco-Egyptian writer and geographer Ptolemy in AD 150, the Rwenzori Mountains got their name in May 1888 by the explorer Henry Stanley a local name, Ruwenzori, which he recorded as meaning “Rain-Maker” or “Cloud-King.”
+Christened "Selenes Oros" (Mountains of the Moon) by the Greco-Egyptian writer and geographer Ptolemy in AD 150, the Rwenzori Mountains got their modern name in May 1888 by the explorer Henry Stanley from their a local name, Ruwenzori, which he recorded as meaning 'Rain-Maker' or 'Cloud-King.'
 The mountains themselves are not volcanic but were created as a result of uplifted rock about three million years ago in the late Pliocene era.
 Located on the border between Uganda and the Democratic Republic of the Congo, the mountain range extends from north to south for about seventy miles and from east to west by about 30 miles reaching heights of 5,109m above sea level.

 Visitors to Rwenzori Mountains National Park can also enjoy less strenuous climbs as well as nature walks and visits to local Bakonzo villages.
 If you have further information about the Rwenzori Mountains National Park whether it be reviews, places of interest or accommodation contact us using our contact form.
 Now check out the main tourist attractions in the park in the video below.

 there are many other activities

 A guide to the main towns in and

 eat and things to see and do.